Harvey Weinstein sentenced to 23 years in prison in landmark #MeToo case

 "I'm not here to give any more power over to the man who stole my body," she said.

-Lead prosecutor Joan Illuzzi also asked for a maximum or near maximum sentence on Wednesday, saying Weinstein "would never have been stopped from hurting more lives."
+Lead prosecutor Joan Illuzzi-Orbon also asked for a maximum or a near-maximum sentence Wednesday, saying Weinstein "would never have been stopped from hurting more lives."

 "He has been using and abusing people his whole life," she said.